voussoir/voussoir.net/voussoir.net/writing/advertixing/advertixing.md

 ### Spam: your life as an arms race

 Spam is built upon the abuse of systems by definition.
-Unlike sponsors, who make a deal with the publisher to show ads in their system in exchange for payment, spammers are people who try to slip between the cracks of the system and get their advertisements directly to you.
-Like bomb-carrying terrorists, spammers will target venues that:
+Unlike sponsors, who make a deal with the publisher to show ads in their space in exchange for payment, spammers are people who try to slip between the cracks of the system and get their advertisements directly to you.
+Like bomb-carrying terrorists, spammers will target spaces that:

 1. are pre-established, because spammers can't attract an audience on their own.
 2. are highly trafficked, because spammers need to hit as many people as possible before getting caught.
-3. provide otherwise legitimate value to your life, so that you will not simply leave the venue after the spammers invade.
+3. provide otherwise legitimate value to your life, so that you will not simply leave the space after the spammers invade.

-Your email inbox and your telephone are systems for communicating with people you know, and spammers abuse it to send you junk.
-Web forums are systems for conversation, and spammers abuse them by making fake posts.
-Grocery stores are systems for buying food, and spammers abuse the traffic flow to hand out fliers.
+Your email inbox and your telephone are spaces for communicating with people you know, and spammers abuse it to send you junk.
+Web forums are spaces for conversation, and spammers abuse them by making fake posts.
+Grocery stores are spaces for buying food, and spammers abuse the traffic flow to hand out fliers.
 [Parking lots](/writing/not_just_bikes) are part of our transit system, and spammers leave advertisements under your wipers because you're not there to stop them.
 The front door of your house is for yourself and your guests, and spammers abuse it by turning it into ad space.

 The problem with spam is not just that it's annoying, but that it converts your entire life into an arms race.
 Spam is hostile.
 It is mean.
 Spam takes every aspect of your life and turns it into an opportunity to make a buck off of you.
 No matter how hard you work to avoid advertisements and carefully pick the publishers you want to pay for, spammers can override your decisions and advertise to you anyway.
 I am not kidding when I compare spam to terrorism, though I am exaggerating.
 Spam positions you against enemies you didn't know you had.
 Enemies who come from afar to your place of residence to disrespect your time, attention, and belongings, and sneak away.
 Unlike a TV which can be turned off or a magazine which can be closed, spam offers no means to opt-out.
 Spammers will hit you and run without showing their face.
 What are you going to do about it, not have an email address?
+Not have a phone number?

 People dump their ugly fliers on your doorstep, and for some reason the onus is on you to clean it up and hang a No Soliciting sign to stop it from happening again.
 Do we also need to hang a "Please don't throw eggs at my house" sign, just in case?
 How about "No Bombing"?

 Consider for a moment the extraordinary amount of resources that have been utterly wasted by spam.
 How many millions of square miles of paper are printed into pre-approved credit card offers so they can go straight to the shredder.
 How many talented software engineers have been relegated to writing spam filters, email blockers, abuse heuristics, shadowbanners, phishing protection, and anti-spoof measures just to stop worthless dirtbag spammers from polluting their website and the internet at large.
 All this effort could have been put to better use.
-As I write this I feel like I am describing police versus fraudsters.

 Spam is a crime against humanity and I'd like to see the worst offenders jailed.